micajahp/TCretransmitter/README.md

-Simplified process flow
+<h2>Simplified process flow</h2>
-MCC 134 to Sample TC
+MCC 134 to Sample TC</br>
-Convert TC data to raw voltage
+Convert TC data to raw voltage</br></br>

-MCC 152 outputs Voltage from Analog output channel to Voltage Divider Resistor loop is used to keep open TC detection from alarming chambers or data logging hardware Resistor loop is also used in voltage divider for increasing accuracy of 152 output, due to limited resolution and voltage range.
+MCC 152 outputs Voltage from Analog output channel to Voltage Divider</br>
+Resistor loop is used to keep open TC detection from alarming chambers or data logging hardware</br>
+Resistor loop is also used in voltage divider for increasing accuracy of 152 output, due to limited resolution and voltage range.</br></br>

-Hot Side (Voltages Above 0): near linear polynomial regression for fitting voltage output to requested temperature.
+Hot Side (Voltages Above 0): near linear polynomial regression for fitting voltage output to requested temperature.</br></br>

 <b> vout = (-0.0000001*(x**4)) + (-0.00007*(x**3))  +  (0.0153 * (x*x)) + (19.002*x) + (-425.57) </b>